balouf/package-helper-3/docs/maintain.md

 - "Releases" → "Create a new release".
 - "Choose a tag" → the version you publish prefixed with the letter "v" (e.g. `v0.1.0`) → "Create new tag"
-- Add a release title as in `HISTORY.rst`, e.g. `First release`.
+- Add a release title as in `HISTORY.md`, e.g. `First release`.
-- Add release notes as in `HISTORY.rst`, e.g. `* First release on PyPI.`.
+- Add release notes as in `HISTORY.md`, e.g. `- First release on PyPI.`.
 - Optionally, check "Set as a pre-release" so the release will be labeled as non-production ready (recommended for early versions of your package).
 - Select "Publish release".

-After a few minutes, GitHub has finished the built and it is deployed on PyPI.
+After a few minutes, GitHub has finished the built, and it is deployed on PyPI.
 If you want to check:
 - Search for your package name on PyPI and check that the version number is correct.
 - Check that the readme is correctly rendered on PyPI.
 - Note that the PyPI badge may take several more minutes before being updated.